-- Residential
+Residential

 Update regulations to support a diversity of housing options to ensure members of the community have access to quality housing.
-Under current regulations, residences generally fall into one of three broad categories: single-family (attached and detached), two-family (duplexes), and multifamily, defined as having three or more dwelling units.
-By funneling all residence types into these limited categories, specificity and flexibility are forfeited.
-Instead, expanding housing types to include triplexes, quadplexes, and garden townhomes, can facilitate contextual housing development and changes in housing demand.
+Under current regulations, residences generally fall into one of three broad categories: single-family (attached and detached), two-family, and multifamily, defined as having three or more dwelling units.
+Expanding housing types to include a greater variety of options, such as townhomes, can facilitate contextual housing development and meet local housing demand.
 In addition, a regulatory approach to allow more housing as-of-right would reduce the time and cost associated with new home construction.
 The parameters of integrating and regulating more diverse housing options would be established during the development of the local law.